mmalvarez/eth-isabelle/ITP2019-artifact-README.md

 `isabelle jedit -d ./lem -l HOL`

+For some proofs (particularly the more complex ones in `elle/ElleCorrect`) you will need to increase the editor's limit on the number of allowed tracing messages (or else the proofs will pause and appear to get stuck).
+To do this, navigate through the Isabelle/JEdit menus as follows

+`Plugins > Plugin Options > Isabelle > General > Editor Tracing Messages`

+Increase this value to 30000.

 The most interesting proofs are in `elle/ElleCorrect`.
 The final correctness theorems for the compiler are `elle_alt_correct*` in `elle/ElleCorrect/ElleAltSemantics.thy`